 Is this going to be yet another definition of what Content Marketing actually is?
 Not quite so.
-There are indeed enough definitions out there.
+There are indeed enough websites out there that try to define Content Marketing.
 But do these definitions really help to understand, what Content Marketing is?
-It very well depends a lot on the actual situation, on the audience – on you and your business, what Content Marketing can mean and can do.
-That is at least what I recently found out when discussing with a client, how her website could be improved.
+And what it means to you and your business?
+It very well depends a lot on the actual situation, on the audience – on you and your business, what Content Marketing can mean – and what it can do for you.
+That is at least what I recently found out when discussing with a client, how her website ranking could be improved.

 One day we were talking about how she found new clients, and how difficult finding new clients sometimes can be.
 She mentioned that she basically didn’t like the idea of paying for advertisement.
-She would herself never click any ads online – and she wondered if there were different approaches available.
+She would herself never click any ads online – and she found that the clicks she paid for didn’t actually convert into new clients.
+So she began wondering if there were different online marketing approaches available, than going down the rather expensive road of online advertisement.

 We first had to write down some goals to figure out, what we were actually hoping for and what “improvement’ meant to us.
 This was quite straight forward: she wanted to gain more clients.
 In other terms: more visitors that would turn into customers – the ‘findability’ and the conversion rate had to be improved.